Rider9797/Llama-3.1-8B-Compression-and-Deployment-on-Raspberry-Pi-4/README.md

 modal run quantize_imatrix.py
 ```

-## What I Learned
+## What We Learned

-I got introduced to and comfortable with the llama.cpp framework and learned how to:
+We got introduced to and comfortable with the llama.cpp framework and learned how to:

 * Implement llama.cpp support for models that have a different architecture than what the llama.cpp framework expects
 * Quantize models using llama.cpp